Past

 Feminist Library: Chrisyl Wong-Hang-Sun

-The Feminist Library is a space to listen, learn and discuss ideas.
+The Feminist Library is a space to listen, discuss and share ideas.

 We would like to thank the Paul Mellon Centre , whose generous funding has enabled us to continue these sessions.